-- Women for Faith and Family have some wonderful ideas for this feastday.
+- Women for Faith and Family has some wonderful ideas for this feastday.

 While presiding over the torture of a band of Christians, St. Adrian asked them what reward they expected to receive from God.
 They replied, "Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him".
 He was so amazed at their courage that he publicly confessed his faith, though he had not himself yet been baptised.
 He was then imprisoned himself.
 He was forbidden visitors, but accounts state that his wife Natalia came to visit him dressed as a boy to ask for his prayers when he entered Heaven.

-Though St. Corbinian was a great Apostle of Bavaria, he was a native of Chatres, in France.
+Though St. Corbinian was a great Apostle of Bavaria, he was a native of Chartres, in France (born in 670, named Waldegiso, but his mother quickly changed it to Corbinian).
 He lived alone in a cell close to a chapel for fourteen years.
 He was sought out for spiritual counsel, and the occurrence of miracles made his holiness further known.
 Various people desired to form a community with him as their superior, but the disruption in his life caused by the duties that this undertaking required made him decide to go to Rome.
 A tradition relates that on his way there, after a bear killed his pack horse, he had his servant place his pack on the back of the bear and proceeded with it to the Eternal City.
 At some point, St. Corbinian was made a bishop, and Pope St. Gregory II sent him to Bavaria.
 In Freising, he preached with great success.
 St. Corbinian had been protected by Duke Grimoald, but when the Duke disobeyed Church law and married the widow of his brother without a dispensation, Corbinian condemned the union.
 The widow, Biltrudis, plotted to have Corbinian killed, but he fled to Meran.
 Eventually the Duke died in battle.
-Corbinian was originally buried at a monastery he had founded in Meran, but his body was later moved to Freising.
+Corbinian returned on the invitation of Grimoald's successor, Huebert, and continued his work at Freising until he died in 730.
+He was originally buried at a monastery he had founded in Meran, but his body was later moved to Freising.